Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 Talking about problems and ensuring they understand the issues is a great first step.
 However, without clear next steps, it's unlikely anything will change.

-To really lead to a turn around for your underperforming employee, you need to establish what you expect them to have done or changed by next time you meet.
+To really lead to a turnaround for your underperforming employee, you need to establish what you expect them to have done or changed by the next time you meet.
 As famous leadership expert Peter Drucker has written:

-Setting next steps is powerful for a number of reasons:
+Setting the next steps is powerful for a number of reasons:

 - Create Change: Identifying the next opportunity to apply your feedback will make the change stick.

-- Build Momentum: After coming to an understanding of the problems, establishing next steps builds momentum towards ongoing improvement.
+- Build Momentum: After coming to an understanding of the problems, establishing next steps builds momentum toward ongoing improvement.

-- Ensure Accountability: By setting some next steps, and when you'll check in (your next one on one), you make it clear that they need to start change now, not procrastinate.
+- Ensure Accountability: By setting next steps now, and explaining that you will check in your next one on one, you make it clear that they need to start change now, not procrastinate.

-When you set these next steps, there's also a few things you can do to make them most effective:
+When you set these next steps, there are also a few things you can do to make them most effective:

 - Meet Weekly: You should have weekly one on ones with them until they improve their performance.
 This leaves no room for procrastination and you can catch any slips before they go on too long.

-- Email Your Agreement: Reinforcing next steps in writing leaves no room for misunderstanding.
+- Email Your Agreement: Reinforcing the next steps in writing leaves no room for misunderstanding.
 Research also shows doing so makes work more likely to be completed, and done faster.
-(Our software, Lighthouse, can automatically send the followup email and help you remember to check in on them next time.)

-You've put a lot of effort into improving your team member if you've come this far.
-Don't let it go to waste by not taking action and setting next steps.
+If you've come this far, you've put a lot of effort into improving your team members.
+Don't let it go to waste by not taking action and setting the next steps.

 8) Rinse and repeat